 Instead of offering DV, OV and EV certification at different prices, they all cost the same relatively low price.
 The pricing structure is instead based on a single site, multiple sites, or a domain with full subdomain cover.

-Currently a single site, (DV, OV or EV level) costs $79.99 (£63.5) per year, and the all level domain solution is only $369.99 (£294) per year (at the moment you get 20% off for the first year).
+Currently a single site, (DV, OV or EV level) costs $94.99 per year ($63.99 for the first term), and the all level domain solution is only $449.99 per year ($295.99 for the first term).
 The return on that investment is the best SHA2 and 2048-bit encryption, and the trust seal provided by McAfee Secure.